ObrienlabsDev/foundation-transformer-llm/README.md

 ### Fine Tuning
 - https://modal.com/blog/how-much-vram-need-fine-tuning
 - The maximum VRAM i have available is 72G on a base M3 Ultra (96G ram) or 48G on my RTX-A6000 or the base M2 Ultra - using the formula above be need 16x parameters forbhalf FP16 precision - which fits a 7B model
+- 2026 update - make that 128g on an NVIDIA DGX Spark with 200gbps networking
+- Thunderbolt 5 peaks at 66gbps between M3ultra, M4pro, M4max nodes
 ## Python
 ### Virtual Environment
 - https://docs.python.org/3/library/venv.html